cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

 You can use the postfix `M` for MB and `G` for GB, etc. To create a 32GB volume I would have used `bs=32G` for example

+Rather than creating a normal volume, you can also create a `sparse` volume as described in the section `Notes and Disclaimer` whether by `dd` or `truncate`